 3.3.
-Synergy Submission
+Submission from Synergy

 Synergy expressed its support for the Rule Change Proposal.
 Synergy noted that it is essential to Synergy and its customers that Market Generators have incentives to deliver capacity when required and that the Market Rules operate to encourage capacity providers to be fully available at peak times.